 - allow normal speech.

-Your child should take the mouth guard along to dental visits to make sure it still fits correctly.
-Your child might need a new mouth guard when changes happen in his mouth – for example, when adult teeth come through.
+Your child should take the mouth guard to dental visits to make sure it still fits correctly.
+Your child might need a new mouth guard when changes happen in their mouth – for example, when adult teeth come through.

 Your child should wear the mouth guard during training sessions and match play if there’s a risk of knocks or falls.